sohnya/cloud-project/README.md

 This repository contains the final class project for YCIT 018 - Cloud Networking & Security at McGill University.
 The goal of the project is to set up a simple cloud infrastructure with two VPC, four VMs, a VPN, along with a number of firewall rules.
 To get the 10% extra points, I took on the challenge of learning Terraform at the same time as I learned GCP.
 It has been a fun and challenging ride!

-If you are reading this from a McGill pdf upload, the repository is found on [github.com/sohnya/cloud-project](README.md).
+If you are reading this from a McGill pdf upload, the repository and all Terraform code is found on [github.com/sohnya/cloud-project](README.md).

 ---